git-account2020/school-promotion/docs/notes.md

 ### Put space (padding ) in between buttons
 - add padding to the div conting the buttons

+ ### Images responsive
+-Boostrap
+  - Should automatically be but if not add w-100

+### Full width inside column (boostrap)
+- remove padding on columns

 ## Section

 ### Column sizes need to be even but not fill the entire width